unifyroom/unfycore-lib/docs/core-concepts/encoding.md

 # Encoding

-The `unfycore.Encoding` namespace contains utilities for encoding information in common formats in the Dash ecosystem.
+The `unfycore.Encoding` namespace contains utilities for encoding information in common formats in the Unifyroom ecosystem.

 ## Base58 & Base58Check